lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_impress.rst

 Features include:
  - in built themes
- - sepll check
+ - spell check
  - pdf export
  - images

 Useage
 ------
-When you open libreoffice impress you will get a dialog to select a templete with a preview select which one you want to use by left clicking and then click :guilabel:`open`.
+When you open libreoffice impress you will get a dialog to select a template with a preview select which one you want to use by left clicking and then click :guilabel:`open`.
 To add a title to a slide click where it says click to add title.

 To open a previous presentation you have been working on press the button that looks like a folder with a piece of paper in it and navigate to the file you want and open it or :menuselection:`File --> Open`.
 To view your recently opened files press :menuselection:`File --> Recent Documents`.
 To save your presentation press the button that looks like a floppy disk or :menuselection:`File --> Save`.
 To save a new copy under a custom file name :menuselection:`File --> Save As`.
 To save a file as a pdf :menuselection:`File --> Export as PDF`.